 Mr McGee commented that for the document to be useful to the Board it needed to become a truly live document and asked how often it was reviewed.
 Dr Riley confirmed that the document was reviewed by the Executive Directors on a monthly basis and also presented to the Quality Committee (at each meeting) and Finance and Performance Committee (alternate meetings) for review and discussion.
 Dr Riley went on to suggest that future iterations of the document include a differentiation between internal and external sources of assurance and also include the Vital Signs programme work that is taking place within the Trust.

-RESOLVED: Directors received, discussed and approved the revised Board Assurance Framework.
-Future iterations of the document to include a differentiation between internal and external sources of assurance in addition to the Vital Signs work that is taking place in the Trust
+RESOLVED: Directors received, discussed and approved the revised Board the Vital Signs work that is taking place in the Trust